-• There are plenty of places which offer free HIV testing - a quick search on the internet will help you find your nearest provider either by searching online or asking a healthcare professional.
+- There are plenty of places which offer free HIV testing – you can find your nearest provider either by searching online or asking a healthcare professional.

-• Testing for HIV is a really simple process and usually involves taking a small sample of blood or oral fluid.
+- Testing for HIV is a simple and pain-free process.
+It involves giving a small sample of blood or oral fluid.

 - HIV tests are very reliable.
-Some HIV tests will give a result within 20 minutes and other tests are sent to a lab so it may take a few weeks to get your results.
+Some HIV tests will give a result within 20 minutes and others are sent to a lab so it may take a few weeks to get your results.

 Where can I get an HIV test?

 Depending on where you are in the world, there are a number of places that you can get tested for HIV.
 The best first step is to search online for "HIV testing”, plus your location.
 This will generally give you a good idea of where to go, or at least give you a starting point.

 If you have limited internet access, it’s always worth asking local sexual health charities or health professionals what is available in your area.
 They should be able to direct you to somewhere where you can test for free.
 The image below has some examples of the types of places that might offer HIV testing.

 The healthcare worker – there to help you!

 Before you test, your healthcare worker will talk to you about your sexual health and why you’ve decided to test.
 This is to help them understand your situation so they can offer you the best services and advice.